wjr83/Interactive-Lab-Hub/Lab 1/README.md

 We invented this tool for this lab!

-If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.
+If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
+- After several hours of troubleshooting Tinkerbelle on my Ubuntu 22.04 system, though I could run ```tinker.py``` successfully, I could not connect to the ```localhost``` on my Ubuntu system nor on my iPhone, which were both connected to the same WiFi.
+I made sure to turn off all firewalls and VPNs on both devices.
+I also created a new virtual environment specifically for running Tinkerbelle.
+Unfortunately, that didn't make a difference on my Ubuntu system.
+I decided to switch over to my Windows 10 partition and run it from there.
+Tinkerbelle ran successfully on the first try, including connecting to ```localhost:5001```.
+> - It would be appreciated if Tinkerbelle could be made compatible with Linux distributions, such as Ubuntu 22.04.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.